arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

         buf.release();
 ```

-The options for audio input on your GIGA R1 are **much** more vast than this, however.
-To learn about audio recording in depth, check out the [GIGA R1 Audio Guide](/tutorials/giga-r1/giga-audio).
+***The options for audio input on your GIGA R1 are **much** more vast than this, however.
+To learn about audio recording in depth, check out the [GIGA R1 Audio Guide](/tutorials/giga-r1/giga-audio).***

 ## MIPI Display Interface

 The **STM32H747XI** has an internal 2D graphics accelerator with support for resolutions up to 1024x768, it also has the ability to encode and decode JPEG codec.
 This is what allows the **GIGA R1** to boast a 2 lane MIPI display interface.

 This means that the **GIGA R1** is capable of driving a touch-display large enough to build a substantial user interface.
-The [LVGL](https://lvgl.io) library is a powerful tool to quickly build a responsive interface.
+The [LVGL](https://lvgl.io) library is a powerful tool to quickly build an interactive interface.

 ## USB Features